-A job is what runs your build process on CircleCI 2.0.
-It is essentially a series of steps that runs in an execution environment.
-Jobs are defined in your CircleCI 2.0
+A job is a collection of steps that are executed as a single unit in an execution environment.
+Jobs are defined in your

-While you're waiting for your jobs to complete take a scroll through all of the step options here on the docs page.
+While you are waiting for your jobs to complete, take a scroll through all of the configuration features here on our docs page.